 - USP - PhD and Masters by research

-Scholarships will be awarded for up to 24 months for Master’s students and up to 3 years for a PhD candidate.
+Scholarships will be awarded for up to 2 years for Master’s students and up to 3 years for a PhD candidate.

 Tuition is paid directly for the relevant program of study.
 Student research grant costs are shared between ACIAR and USP or FNU.
 Funds to present research results at an international conference are included in the scholarship.

 Scholarships are aligned to ACIAR research projects, this includes the provision of an international co-supervisor who is part of the ACIAR project.
 A list of projects and research topics for the 2024 PASS-CR Program can be found on the USP and FNU websites (details below).

 Scholarships are advertised annually in July through USP and FNU for commencement the following year.
 Online briefing sessions about the program, how to apply, meet the project leaders and how to put together a research proposal will be held to support you through the application process.

 - Applicants must be a citizen of and currently reside in Fiji, Kiribati, Samoa, Solomon Islands, Tonga, Tuvalu, or Vanuatu

 - Applicants must meet the eligibility criteria for postgraduate study at USP or FNU

 - Applications must be aligned to active or upcoming ACIAR research projects and must address a nominated thesis research question from the supplied list